We all know that stress can build up quickly and cause health problems ranging from decreased energy levels to impeding weight loss.

 2. Deep Breathing

 Taking 10 Deep Breathes helps stimulate a nerve that connects to the calming centers in your brain.
-Typically, taking 10 breathes at a rate of 4-5 seconds in, holding for 4-8 seconds and breathing out for 5-10 seconds can stimulate that nerve and cause an overall calming effect.2
+Typically, taking 10 breathes at a rate of 4-5 seconds in, holding for 4-8 seconds and breathing out for 5-10 seconds can stimulate that nerve and cause an overall calming effect.
+Put one hand on your belly and one on your chest, then take a big breath into your belly, then into your chest and repeat.
+2

 3. Workout Consistently

 Working out helps to both control the increased inflammation from stress while also helping to improve your cell’s receptors for both insulin and leptin.
 In addition, working out helps to burn all of the extra fatty acids released from cortisol’s release.
 3 If you can’t get a full workout in when stressed, sometimes going for a walk will help to burn off some energy and clear out your thoughts.
 Every little bit helps.

 The easiest way to control your blood sugar, especially when you’re overly stressed, is by eating nutritious food.
 By doing so, you influence the insulin/cortisol cycle while helping regulate your brain’s neurotransmitters.
 By controlling your brain’s neurotransmitters, you allow your body the opportunity to better control your stress over the long-run.
 Typically, protein-rich foods help to form the foundation of dopamine and acetylcholine (attention and focus) neurotransmitters, while healthy sources of carbs, such as fruits, vegetables and sweet potatoes help to create serotonin, which has a calming effect.